Well, I just muddled through the FAA UAS Registration 211 page document in hopes of understanding this nonsense a bit better.

 There have still been no reported full size aircraft

 collisions with RC models other than at an actual small RC airshow event where a scale RC airplane (flown by a highly skilled pilot no less only several feet above the ground) was hit by a full size sport bi-plane.
 The event was being held at a small airport where both RC and full size airplanes were present.
 Moreover, this had nothing to do with the RC model flying beyond line of site, over 400 feet high, or any special stabilization technology.

 Poor communication between the event planner/s is the general consensus of the mishap, and there is no mention (at least none I can find) if there ever was a NOTAM filed for the event.
 That again falls into the responsibility of the event planners.
 I suspect there wasn't a NOTAM issued, because the FAA ultimately ruled the RC airplane pilot was the one responsible even though he had full permission to be flying there at the time.
 The report states he was not maintaining situational awareness.
 Something I talk about in my FPV writeup.

-Most news reports of "near drone misses" are also grossly exaggerated.
+Most news and even pilot reports of "near drone misses" are also grossly exaggerated.
 Near misses reported by the media are almost always distant RC multi-rotor sightings by pilots.
 In fact, what used to be reported "UFO" sightings are more likely these days to be classified as "drone sightings".

 Of course, with the growing number of quad & multi-rotors taking to the sky every year; eventually a near miss will be exactly that, and no question a few full on collisions will eventually occur based on the law of averages and the irresponsible actions of others.

-Still, the numbers will pale in comparison to the thousands of bird strikes every year, many of which will do much more damage than the vast majority of consumer based ready to fly quad copters that weigh in at under 2 kg.
+Still, the numbers will pale in comparison to the many thousands of bird strikes every year, many of which will do much more damage than the vast majority of consumer based ready to fly quad copters that weigh in at under 2 kg.